EEstevanell/translation-rag/README.md

 ```

 ### Experimenting with Different Retrievers
-The `pipeline.py` module provides a flexible base for trying different retrieval strategies.
+The `translation_rag.pipeline` module provides a flexible base for trying different retrieval strategies.

 ## Development Notes